burkeholland/quick-start/src/chapters/chapter0.md

 ### What you're building

-Here's the premise: your boss has tasked you with creating the next great grocery management app.
-You're given some designs from your design team, a few HTTP endpoints from your back end team, and you're told to build an app that does the following things:
+A groceries-management app that does the following things:

 - Allows users to register and login.
 - Allows authenticated users to add and delete groceries from a list.